BackTable / ENT / Article

 Physical Examination of Thyroglossal Duct Cyst

-Physical examination of a thyroglossal duct cyst is straightforward, though it’s essential to differentiate it from other potential neck masses, such as dermoid cysts, which also tend to present in the midline of the neck.
-Sometimes, definitive identification can only be made in the operating room when the cyst capsule is visualized.
+Physical examination of a thyroglossal duct cyst is usually straightforward, but it is important to differentiate it from other congenital neck masses, such as dermoid cysts, which also tend to present in the midline of the neck.
+Sometimes, definitive diagnosis of a thyroglossal duct cyst can only be made in the operating room when the cyst capsule is directly visualized.

 [Dr. Gopi Shah]